AkshayAgarwal007/Jekyll-Mono/_posts/2019-02-09-A-Numpy-Approach-To-The-Minty-Hall-Project.md

 > Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
 He then says to you, "Do you want to pick door No. 2?"
 Is it to your advantage to switch your choice? ", (Wikipedia).

 ### Model the problem with Numpy
 To model this problem I first started by importing all the libraries needed and created two numpy arrays.
 We will give to each door a different number, from 0 to 2.
 The first array called choix_joueur (Player's choice) picks up a random number between 0 and 2 represents a randomly chosen door for the player.
-The second array called bonne_porte (Good door) represents the door hiding the car.
+The second array, called bonne_porte (Good door), represents the door hiding the car.
 We also introduce a variable "n" wich representing the number of games we want to simulate.

   ```python
 import matplotlib.pyplot as plt